New Policies (Song dynasty): Wang Anshi's career

 Wang Anshi was born on 8 December 1021, to a family of jinshi degree holders in Linchuan (Fuzhou, Jiangxi province).
 He placed fourth in the palace exam and obtained a jinshi degree in 1042.
 He began his career in the Song bureaucracy as a secretary (qianshu) in the office of the assistant military commissioner (jiedu panguan tinggonshi) of Huainan (Yangzhou, Jiangsu province).
 He was then promoted to district magistrate (zhixian) of Yinxian (Ningbo, Zhejiang province), where he reorganized hydrological projects for irrigation and gave credits to the peasant.
 Later he was promoted to controller general (tongpan) of Shezhou (Qianshan, Anhui province).
 In 1060, he was sent to Kaifeng as assistant in the herd office (qunmusi panguan) and then prefect (zhizhou) of Changzhou, commissioner for judificial affairs (tidian xingyu gongshi) in Jiangnan East, assistant in the Financial Commission (sansi duzhi panguan), and finally editor of imperial edicts (zhi zhigao).

 Wang's mother died and he observed a mourning period from 1063 to 1066.
 In 1067, he became governor of Jiangning (Nanjing).

 During his time in the local administration, Wang Anshi gained an understanding of the difficulties experienced by local officials and the common people.
-In 1058, he sent a letter ten thousand characters long (Wanyanshu; 万言书/Yanshishu; 言事书/Shang Renzong Huangdi yanshi shu; 上仁宗皇帝言事书) to Emperor Renzong of Song (r.
+In 1058, he sent a letter ten thousand characters long (//) to Emperor Renzong of Song (r.
 1022–1063), in which he suggested reforms to the administration in order to solve financial and organizational problems.
 In the letter he blamed the downfall of previous dynasties on the refusal of their emperors to deviate from traditional patterns of rule.
 He criticized the imperial examination system for failing to create specialized workers.
 Wang believed that there should not be generalists but that people should specialize in their roles and not study extraneous teachings.
 His letter was ignored for ten years until Emperor Shenzong of Song (r.
 1067–1085) succeeded the throne.
 The new emperor faced declining taxes and an increasingly heavy burden of taxation on commoners due to the development of large estates, whose owners managed to evade paying their share of taxes.
 This led him to seek advice from Wang in 1069.
-Wang was first appointed vice counsellor (can zhizheng shi; 参知政事), a key position for general administration, and a year later was made chancellor (zaixiang; 宰相).
+Wang was first appointed vice counsellor, a key position for general administration, and a year later was made chancellor.

 In recent decades, farmers have always lived very hard lives.
 Government only puts a burden on them but seldom relieves them.
 Take the capital’s suburbs as example: most of the irrigation projects like dykes and canals have not been maintained; deserted arable lands contiguously stretch for hundreds of square miles; family after family goes bankrupt and is forced to abandon its village and move elsewhere.
 This is what the situation looks like nearest to us, so we can imagine what it is like in the more remote regions.
 Once a disaster happens, corpses of victims of starvation are piled one upon the other, and the roads are filled with refugees.